tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### What's immersion?

-Immersion is the process of reading or listening to your target language.
+Immersion is the process of reading or listening to the language you're learning, your target language.
-It is not necessary to move to Japan or talk to natives to immerse.
+It is not necessary to move to the country or talk to natives to immerse.
-As long as you have access any content in natural, native Japanese, you're covered.
+As long as you have access to content in your target language, you're covered.
-Watch anime, dramas, read books, light novels, manga in Japanese if you want to learn the language.
+The immersion content should be made by natives for natives of that language, and it should not be translated to your native language.

+Japanese learners can immerse by watching anime, movies and j-dramas, reading books, light novels and manga.
+In Japanese there is a lot of content that can be used for immersion, and it makes Japanese very easy to learn.

+In AJATT there's the concept of Japanese Immersion Environment.
+Learners create an environment that simulates the process of living in Japan by using immersion content, media in Japanese.
+Japanese Immersion Environment is created by switching from media in your native language to media in your target language.

+Immersion is also commonly referred to as "input."
 Usually we divide immersion into passive (background) and active.
-Active immersion requires full attention to the content while passive immersion is when you're listening to Japanese while doing something else.
+Active immersion requires full attention to the content while passive immersion is when you're listening to the target language while doing something else.

 ### What's input and output?